Payments optimisation

 Specify the date range

 Select the date range and choose a specific period you want to analyse.
-You can choose from predefined options (such as Last 7 days, Last 30 days) or set a custom date range to suit your analytical needs.
+You can choose from predefined options (such as Last 3 months or Last 6 months) or set a custom date range, depending on your analytical needs.

 Specify the aggregation method

 Next to the date range selector, select the aggregation period.
-This allows you to view data in specific intervals, such as daily, weekly, or monthly.
+This allows you to view data in specific intervals, such as weekly or monthly.

 - To see the volume of payments recovered by using optimisations, click Payment volume.